• Home

 Here’s the moment we’ve all been waiting for: the 2026 Raspberry nominees have been leaked, and the predicted guilty parties have been recognized.

-Leading the way, with a total of seven nominations, is Disney’s live-action “Snow White,” which was to be expected — it’s the type of movie the Razzies thrive on existing for.
-Rachel Zegler was “snubbed” in the Lead Actress category, but don’t you fret: Gal Gadot, who was not shortlisted, made the final five in the Supporting Actress category for her wooden performance as the Evil Queen.
+Leading the way, with a total of six nominations, is Disney’s live-action “Snow White,” which was to be expected — it’s the type of movie the Razzies thrive on existing for.
+Rachel Zegler was “snubbed” in the Lead Actress category.
+Gal Gadot, who was not shortlisted, almost made the final five in the Supporting Actress category for her wooden performance as the Evil Queen — but the Tazzies disqualified her nom, for some reason.

 Ice Cube’s “War of the Worlds,” shot during COVID — and which apparently had no director present on set? — nabbed six noms, including Worst Picture and Worst Actor.

-Last year seemed to be quite the year for Paul Andersons, as the other one — the neglected and infamous master of disaster — had “In the Lost Lands,” starring his muse Milla Jovovich and Dave Bautista, also nabbing five noms.
+Last year seemed to be quite the year for Paul Andersons, as the other one — the neglected and infamous master of disaster — had “In the Lost Lands,” starring his muse Milla Jovovich and Dave Bautista, both nabbing noms.

 Meanwhile, Trey Edward Shults’ “Hurry Up Tomorrow,” a The Weeknd vanity project in which the singer wandered around like a tortured prophet, did not escape the wrath of Mr. Raspberry, appearing in five categories, including Worst Picture.